 Tai Chi and Qigong have been instrumental in guiding me as I find my path–my way forward at this stage of life.
 I have been making art and working as an art educator since 1979 when I completed my BFA in art education at Boston University.
-What you may not know is how much I have always loved to move, whether it be while attending formal a dance class or just the feeling of walking in nature.
+I have always loved to move, whether it be while taking dancing lessons or simply taking a walking in nature.
 This love of movement–being outdoors, being expressive with my body has been integrally connected to my work in the art studio.
-I can’t create art without moving my body.
-Here is an ad I found on the web for the dance studio I attended as a little girl.

-Once I began teaching art to children in a full-time context, I found myself in rural South County, Rhode Island where there were few places to study dance.
-I let it go for a while and rode my bike, took walks on the beach and swam in the ocean during the summer months.
+Starting my teaching career I found myself living in rural South County, Rhode Island where there were few places to study dance and they were mostly geared toward children.
+I let dance go for a while and rode my bike, took walks on the beach and swam in the ocean during the summer months.

 Tai Chi is a beautiful and ancient Chinese art of balance and harmony that can be practiced with martial, medical, or meditative intent.
 Here are a few photos from my tai chi journey.
 Enjoy!

-I am holding the ball of energy at the start of a sunset walk at Simpson’s Point this past winter. (photo credit: Jon Riggleman)
+Back at Simpson’s Point, I am holding the ball of energy as the light fades. (photo credit: Jon Riggleman)

 I took a whole series of photos of the water lilies in bloom while visiting the Brooklyn Botanical Gardens one hot summer day.
 The exquisite beauty and peace of these flowers mesmerized me!
 We can learn so much about inner stillness and movement–a tai chi!–from observing living things.

-Here I am with two IIQTC friends on a brief break from our intense Level 2 training in southern California.
-We visited a garden center that had extraordinary plantings.
+Here I am with two IIQTC friends on a brief break from our intense Level 2 tai chi training in southern California.
+During our midday break, we piled in cars and drove to a nearby a garden center that had extraordinary plantings.
 Everything seems to grow out there!

-I have one more week-long training with Dr. Roger Jahnke and the IIQTC to complete my 200-hour teacher certification in Tai Chi and Qigong from the IIQTC.
+I will be completing one more week-long training with Dr. Roger Jahnke and the IIQTC to complete my 200-hour teacher certification in Tai Chi and Qigong from the IIQTC.
 The Level 3 training is planned for April of 2019.
-Please stay tuned!
+Stay tuned!